onkelbeh/HomeAssistantRepository/README.md

 ## 2020/09/25: Publishing new Main Ebuilds

 Since homeassistant-0.115.3 the **Main Ebuild** is released in three different stages of expansion, only *one* of them can be installed.
 These three only differ in the amount of USE Flags they hold.
-If you are new, here, start with app-misc/homeassistant-min
+If you are new here, start with app-misc/homeassistant-min

 ### `app-misc/homeassistant`